free-user-support-icon-301-thumb

 Step 3: Function Analysis

-In Function Analysis, the product and process functions are explored as well as the criteria on how to evaluate the performance of functions.
+In Function Analysis, the product and process functions are explored, as well as the criteria for evaluating the performance of functions.

-The system elements done in the Structure Analysis are individually analyzed of its functions and corresponding requirements.
+The system elements in the Structure Analysis are individually analyzed for their functions and corresponding requirements.

 For PFMEA, functions and requirements are identified by function of process item system, function of process step and product characteristic, and function of the process work element and process characteristic.